brianjbayer/SampleCSharpXunitSelenium/README.md

 #### Running Just the Development Environment
-To run the development environment on its own in the docker-compose environment **without a Selenium browser**, use the `-n` option for no Selenium and the `-d` option for the development environment...
+To run the development environment on its own in the docker-compose environment **without a Selenium browser**, use the `-o` option for no Selenium and the `-d` option for the development environment...
 ```
-ValidLoginUser=tomsmith ValidLoginPass=SuperSecretPassword! ./SampleCSharpXunitSelenium/script/dockercomposerun -n -d
+ValidLoginUser=tomsmith ValidLoginPass=SuperSecretPassword! ./SampleCSharpXunitSelenium/script/dockercomposerun -o -d
 ```

 #### Building Your Own Development Environment Image